 - Some resources might be hard to access.
 Depending on the specific requirements an alternative has to be used or a set of tunnels will have to provide a solution.

 Going fully cloud

-It might come as a surprise that in most cases turning your web service into a cloud native application is just a matter of getting the facts right.
+It might come as a surprise that in most cases turning your web service into a cloud-native application is just a matter of getting the facts right.
 Once the application is mapped into a set of data, storage and application requirements the migration path often turns out to be quite simple.
 There are a variety of software environments that are easy to set up and accommodate your current software.

 The only thing left to do is use the handle accessibly via the cloud app’s environment and the provided libraries and set up a roll-out scheme.
 And even there the cloud offers a helping hand.
-You can simple set up a roll-out infrastructure starting from code in a Git repository, setting up a test-pipeline, an approval scenario and a roll-out mechanism out of the box.
-Obviously if you already have that available you can just set up your pipeline and as a last step roll out to the cloud.
+You can simply set up a roll-out infrastructure starting from code in a Git repository, setting up a test-pipeline, an approval scenario and a roll-out mechanism out of the box.
+Obviously, if you already have that available you can just set up your pipeline and as a last step roll out to the cloud.

 Most web application in languages such as PHP, Java or Python can easily be converted into cloud applications once the underlying data structure and application exchanges have been detailed.

-When to opt for going fully cloud?
+When to opt for going full cloud?

 Any application that is not depending on a wide range of external services is a potential candidate to be converted into a full-fledged cloud application.

 - Automatic scaling.
 As soon as the infrastructure detects overload it can scale up your application by spinning more instances.